JetBrains/guide/site/go/tips/create-project-from-github/index.md

 _From repo to project in no time._

 You need to evaluate a project.
 You need to get a fork.
 You're always getting code.
 Let GoLand do the clone and make the project.

-<span class="tag is-rounded">New in 2017.3</span>